Singer, songwriter, actress, artist, content creator, storyteller.

 Born in Rameh, a Palestinian village in the Gallillee, north of Israel, to Palestinian father - Dr. Anwar Awad, and Bulgarian mother - Snejanka Izvorska, between two brothers - Ala'a and Sinan.
 She grew up in a politically involved family with high humanitarian values.
-From an early age she spoke out for women's rights, for equal citizenship for Palestinians living in Israel, a two state solution and for environmental awareness.
+From an early age she spoke out for women's rights, for equal citizenship for Palestinians living in Israel, human solidarity and environmental awareness.
 She continues to be an activist for these causes, and a big believer in dialogue and co-existence.

 Mira started singing from an early age.
 Her stage debut was at the age of 9.
 Her musical influences include Arabic music, Bulgarian traditional music, Pink Floyd, Joni Mitchell, Sting, Peter Gabriel, Antonio Carlos Jobim, music from all Mediterranean cultures: Greek, Spanish, Turkish, Lebanese and so on.
 At the age of 15 she started writing her own songs which are a fusion of all the different influences. then at the age of 17 she sang with the rock band “Samana” (Our sky).
 While performing with the band, in her compositions, Mira dealt with the issues of women's rights and personal freedom.

 At the age of 18 Mira started attending the Haifa university and studied Fine Arts and English Literature for two years, while performing with her band.
 Afterwards she moved to Tel-Aviv and studied music at the Rimon School for Jazz and contemporary music, 1996-2000.
 And later studied in the Body Theatre School with a scholarship from the America-Israel culture foundation.
 Also participated in theatre improvisational workshops in Israel and the UK sponsored by the BIArts, British Council.

 Mira supports various humanitarian and social projects and is an outspoken advocate for peace and solidarity.